Indrid Cold: Writings by John Keel

-Indrid Cold was popularized by John Keel in his 1970 book, Strange Creatures From Time And Space, which devotes a chapter to "The Grinning Man", as Keel dubbed him.
+Indrid Cold was popularized by John Keel in his 1970 book, Strange Creatures From Time And Space, which devotes a chapter to the entity Keel called "the Grinning Man".
 According to Keel, on October 11, 1966, two boys in Elizabeth, New Jersey reported seeing "the strangest guy we ever saw", a very tall man in reflective green coveralls who was standing behind a wire fence in a location the boys believed to be inaccessible.
 Keel relates that the man looked at the boys and grinned.
 Keel suggested the Derenberger's gently-smiling extraterrestrial and the boys' grinning stranger were the same entity.
 Keel also relayed that Derenberger had supplied a full name for his extraterrestrial contact: "Indrid Cold".

+Commentary by skeptics

-While Keel's account suggested that both the boys and Derenberger encountered beings with large, exaggerated grins, Skeptic Brian Dunning notes that Derenberger's story never specified any unusual grin.
+While Keel's account suggested that both the boys and Derenberger encountered beings with exaggerated grins, Skeptic Brian Dunning notes that Derenberger's story never specified any unusual grin.
 According to folklorist David Clarke, Keel's own distinction "between fact and fiction was a very fine one".
-In his 1975 book The Mothman Prophecies, Keel suggested Cold was linked to Mothman reports in Point Pleasant which began on November 15, 1966, thirteen days after Derenberger's press conference.
+In his 1975 follow-up The Mothman Prophecies, Keel suggested Cold was linked to Mothman reports in Point Pleasant which began on November 15, 1966, thirteen days after Derenberger's press conference.

 In the May/June 2002 issue of Skeptical Inquirer, journalist John C. Sherwood, a former business associate of UFO researcher Gray Barker, published an analysis of private letters between Keel and Barker during the period of Keel's investigation.
-In the article, "Gray Barker's Book of Bunk," Sherwood reported finding significant differences between what Keel wrote at the time of his investigation and what he wrote in his first book about the Mothman reports, raising questions about the book's accuracy.
+In the article, "Gray Barker's Book of Bunk", Sherwood reported finding significant differences between what Keel wrote at the time of his investigation and what he wrote in his first book about the Mothman reports, an observation which raised questions about the book's accuracy.
 Sherwood also reported that Keel, who was well known for writing humorous and outrageous letters to friends and associates, would not assist him in clarifying the differences.

+Later encounters

+The second season of Hellier, released in 2019, features an alleged modern contactee claiming to have contact with Cold.